coder/websocket/docs/contributing.md

 Please split up changes into several small descriptive commits.

-Please capitalize the first word in the commit message and ensure it is descriptive.
+Please capitalize the first word in the commit message title.

-The commit message should use the verb tense + phrase that completes the blank in
+The commit message title should use the verb tense + phrase that completes the blank in

 > This change modifies websocket to ___________